erfanium/sweet-fastify/README.md

 ## Examples

-This examples are used in production by me!
+These examples are used in production by me!

 ### Basic route